pingcap/docs-cn/tools/dm/query-status.md

 ```

 For the status description and status switch relationship of "stage" of "subTaskStatus" of "workers", see [Subtask status](#subtask-status).

-For operation details of "unresolvedDDLLockID" of "subTaskStatus" of "workers", see [Troubleshooting Sharding DDL Locks](/tools/dm/troubleshooting-sharding-ddl-locks/).
+For operation details of "unresolvedDDLLockID" of "subTaskStatus" of "workers", see [Handle Sharding DDL Locks Manually](/tools/dm/manually-handling-sharding-ddl-locks.md).

 ## Subtask status